 German researchers conducted an observational study to filter through the tangle of associations and relationships between periodontal disease and Alzheimer’s disease.

-Patients who had periodontal treatment and those who had not been both included in the study.
+Patients who had received periodontal treatment, as well as those who had not been treated, were both included in the study.

-The findings were that Periodontal treatment was associated with a significant reduction in loss of brain matter and had a favorable effect on Alzheimer’s disease (AD)
+The findings were that Periodontal treatment was associated with a significant reduction in loss of brain matter and had a favourable effect on Alzheimer’s disease (AD).

 How to Avoid Dental Stress and Prevent Dementia?